 Sources

-Verified June 2026 for the 2026-27 award year.
+Verified July 31, 2026 for the 2026-27 award year.
 This guide is informational and is not legal or financial advice.
-Verification and aid-offer timelines vary by school — check each school’s financial aid office for institution-specific details.
+Verification and aid-offer timelines vary by school.
+Check each school’s financial aid office for institution-specific details.